What is the Internal Rate of Return and How is it Calculated?

 Essentially, the higher the IRR the better the investment.

 To better understand the IRR calculation, let me paint a picture for you of a more common return calculation called the return-on-investment (ROI) calculation:

 If I told you that I invested $100,000 into a multifamily project and received $300,000 back out of the investment, was this a good investment?
 Think about it for a second before reading further.

 You likely thought to yourself, “Hmmm, yes, of course, that’s a 200% return on your initial investment.
 I tripled my money!”

 However, I didn’t tell you the entire story here.
 I failed to mention that it took me 20 years to make this return.
 This investment ends up being only a 5.65% compound annualized return.
 The ROI calculation is flawed in that it doesn’t take into account the time value of the use of your money.
 It also doesn’t account for any time periods at which you received distributions throughout the investment period.

 At the end of the day, the IRR shown at the beginning of an investment is simply a projection of how the investment will perform.
 You should never rely on just one metric to determine the strength of the investment.
 There are many other factors to consider including the underwriting assumptions, market dynamics, sponsor track record, etc.

-If you have any further questions about the IRR and how it impacts your overall investment portfolio, reach out to our investor relations team.
+If you have any further questions about the IRR and how it impacts your overall investment portfolio you can shoot me an email.